 As a teaching artist for SmartARTS (the education branch of the Greenville Metropolitan Arts Council of Greenville, SC) my mission is to present the arts in a way that integrates with a teacher's curriculum.
 Typically, I discuss the unit with a lead teacher for the grade level I'll be working with.
 Together we decide on particular themes and instructional goals to incorporate into the lesson plan.

 Whether teaching in person or virtually, that process is explained in further detail on the primary school visits page.
 But here, we'll layout an overview for an effective, and interactive virtual unit of instruction.
-I've been doing various virtual classes and video productions both before and since Covid restrictions were put into place.
+I've been doing various virtual classes and video productions both before and since health restrictions were put into place.

 Elements of a Virtual School Presentation: